New York Life | November 17, 2022

 And whether you’re looking forward to a busy holiday schedule full of family gatherings and glittering parties ― or opting to kick back and relax with the phone off the hook ― no one wants to spend their whole vacation standing on line in stores.

-Luckily shopping online this holiday season could be a great way to help ease budget pressures and save some time.
+Luckily shopping online this holiday season could be a great way to help ease budget pressures while freeing up some extra time to spend with those you love.
 Here’s five reasons why.

 1. Discounts, promotions and sales

 Holiday shopping online can be a useful way to grab a discount or promotion that might be unavailable when shopping in-store.

 First-time buyers may be offered a 10% - 15% discount from many online retailers, while discounts for signing up to mailing lists or newsletters are another common example.
 Once subscribed, information about the latest promotions and sales will arrive straight to your inbox and you can take advantage immediately, before things sell out.